MikeJay-ctrl/MikeJay-ctrl.github.io/_posts/2017-12-28-two-layer-nn.markdown

        	self.b1 = np.zeros(output_sz)
 {% endhighlight %}
 <br/>
-within the initialization class we initialize the weights W1 and the bias B1 as parameters, making them class variables using the 'self.' prefix.
+In the initialization class abovewe initialize the weights W1 and the bias b1 as parameters, making them class variables using the 'self.' prefix.

-*W1 is 2d matrix with dimensions [input_sz * output_sz]
+* **W1** is 2d matrix with dimensions [input_sz * output_sz]
-*b1 is 1d column vector of length output_sz
+* **b1** is 1d column vector of length output_sz

-The calc_loss method is going to hold the bulk of our ML logic, for brevity and out of laziness, I've put the forward and backward pass within the same function.
+The calc_loss method is going to hold the bulk of our ML logic, for brevity, I've put the forward and backward pass within the same function.
 You would definitely factor these steps out in commercial code or a larger network.

 Lets look at the forward pass first: